 Consulting engineering firms holding membership in ACEC-CO provide expertise for a wide range of activities including acoustical, chemical, civil, electrical, geotechnical, industrial, materials, mechanical, mining, petroleum, photogrammetric, structural, transportation, water resources, environmental and agricultural engineering and surveying.

-ACEC/CO has maintained a vital membership and today nearly 50 percent employ 10 persons or less.
+ACEC/CO has maintained a vital membership and today more than 50 percent employ 15 persons or less.
 Among the most valued benefits of belonging to ACEC-CO is the ability for small firms to organize, share information and evolve best business practices in a supportive, non-competitive environment.
-Larger firms (100+ employees) are also engaged with ACEC/CO representing seven percent of membership.
-Although member firms have experienced a staggering 21 percent decrease in their employee count over the past two years, they continue their membership to ensure that they have access to pertinent business information, workshops and legislative advocacy that is paramount to the health of the consulting engineering industry.
+Larger firms (100+ employees) are also engaged with ACEC/CO representing seven percent of membership. industry.

 Code of Ethics

 With high regard for the engineering profession and recognizing in the Code of Ethics a set of dynamic principles to guide their services to their fellow men, and with full knowledge of the responsibility of consulting engineers to safeguard health, safety, and public welfare, a member of American Council of Engineering Companies of Colorado:

 - Brings credit, honor and dignity of the engineering profession to their dealings with clients, other engineers, and the public.

 - acts for their clients as a faithful agent or trustee and accepts remuneration only in accordance with their stated charges for services rendered;

 - Exchanges non-confidential engineering information with other engineers, students and the engineering press and encourages the public knowledge of engineering and ensures proper credit for engineering works;

 - solicits engineering work assignments according to high professional standards, without offering commissions or using undue influence;